-“Again, it comes down to having a plan," Terry says.
-"If you know you’re going to a party in the evening, try to make the other two meals that day healthy.
+“Again, it comes down to having a plan,” Terry said.
+“If you know you’re going to a party in the evening, try to make the other two meals that day healthy.
 The 80/20 rule works well.
 As for exercise, it doesn’t have to be all or nothing.
-Even a fifteen-minute walk has proven to have terrific mental and physical benefits.”
+Even a 15-minute walk has proven to have terrific mental and physical benefits.”

 We’ve all been on an airplane when the flight attendant instructs passengers to secure their oxygen masks first before attempting to help others in the event of an emergency.
 The same thing applies here.